Genivia/ugrep/README.md

                   Group matches per file.
 Adds a heading and a line break between results from different files.

+           --help, -?
-           --help Print a help message.
+                  Print a help message.

            --hexdump=[1-8][b][c][h]
                   Output matches in 1 to 8 columns of 8 hexadecimal  octets.
 The